chhetesherpa/SQL_Project_Data_Job_Analysis/README.md

 I aim to answer below questions through my SQL queries:
 1. What are the top-paying data analyst jobs in the United Kingdom in 2023?
 2. What skills are required for these top-paying jobs?
-3. What skills are most in demand for data analysts in the United Kingdom?
+3. What skills are most in-demand for data analysts in the United Kingdom?
-4. Which skills are associated with higher salaries in the UK?
+4. Which skills are associated with higher salaries in the United Kingdom?
-5. What are the most optimal skills to learn to stand out in the Job Market for Data Analysts?
+5. What are the most optimal skills to learn to stand out in the overall Job Market for Data Analysts in general?

 # Tools I Used

 For this project, I used the below tools:

-**SQL**: The backbone of my analysis, that allowed me to query the database and generate critical insights.
+**SQL**: The core database programming language of my analysis, that allowed me to query the database and generate critical insights.

 **PostgreSQL**: The chosen database management system, ideal for handling the job posting data.